Vector ⥂

 Installation

 If you are using Workbench, Vector will come already installed on your Python environment.
-If you are using another environment, install the Vector client from PyPI by running:
+If you are using another environment, install the Descartes Labs client from PyPI by running

 Getting Started